adamboca/newtonRaphson-template/README.md

 # Information regarding unit tests and autograding

-- You can test your code by running `python newtonRaphson_unit.py` in the same directory as your `newtonRaphson.py` file.
+- You can test your code by running `python newtonRaphson_unit.py0` in the same directory as your `newtonRaphson.py` file.
+The unit test is located at https://github.com/UB-EAS501/unitTests.
 - The autograder will use a unit test that is obtained externally.
 - If your commit does not pass the autograder you will receive an email stating so.
 - To check status of the autograder perform the following steps in GitHub: